 - Learn to re-direct your attention in more positive directions.

-The relationship between us will be collaborative, treatment goals will be clear, and the process will offer individualized strategies to achieve goals.
+The relationship between us will be collaborative, treatment goals will be clear, and the process will offer individualized strategies to achieve your goals.
 Research has shown Cognitive Therapy to be among the most effective treatments for anxiety, depression, relationship problems, and ADHD.